atakanaltok/awesome-useful-websites/README.md

 ## DIY
+* https://www.jscreenfix.com/ - Pixel fixing algorithm that has been applied to millions of screens and is the most effective software solution available for repairing defective pixels (A stuck pixel is a bright dot of colour that fails to update when neighbouring pixels change).
+Nothing to install, totally free
 * http://thistothat.com/ - Learn how to glue to materials together
 * https://www.instructables.com/
 * https://www.dummies.com/ - Series of instructional/reference [books](https://en.wikipedia.org/wiki/For_Dummies)